 HANT was formed at a well attended public meeting in Dingwall, Ross-shire, Scotland in March 2013

 Why was HANT formed ?

-HANT was formed in response to concerns by members of the public about the announcement by the Nuclear Decommissioning Authority that a high number of trains carrying nuclear waste would be running from Dounreay to Georgemas Junction by road, Georgemas Junction to Barrow-in-Furness by rail via Inverness-Perth-Glasgow-Motherwell-Carlisle-Barrow, and then by road from Barrow to Sellafield
+HANT was formed in response to concerns by members of the public about the announcement by the Nuclear Decommissioning Authority that a high number of trains carrying nuclear waste would be running from Dounreay to Sellafield.
+The nuclear waste is transported first to Georgemas Junction by road, Georgemas Junction to Barrow-in-Furness by rail via Inverness-Perth-Glasgow-Motherwell-Carlisle-Barrow, and then by road from Barrow to Sellafield

 The possibility that some waste would be transported by sea was also being discussed with the materials going by road from Dounreay to Scrabster Harbour and then from Scrabster Harbour by sea to Barrow-in-Furness and then by road to Sellafield

-And a more recent revelation (December 2015) is secret plans to weapons-grade uranium stored at Dounreay to the US by air
+And then in December 2015 secret plans to transport weapons-grade uranium stored at Dounreay to the US by air were revealed

 Why is this a matter of concern to HANT, UK environmental and other organisations around the world ?